Featured: The Brain

 Chronic traumatic encephalopathy

-By documenting the link between head injuries and chronic traumatic encephalopathy—a brain disease that is similar in many ways to Alzheimer’s disease—the researchers of BU’s Center for the Study of Traumatic Encephalopathy put themselves at the forefront of what has become a national movement to make sports safer for participants.
-Founded in 2008, the CSTE’s findings have already prompted the NFL, which in April 2010 donated $1 million to the support the center’s research, to change its rules to better protect players from brain injury.
-Supported by grants from the National Institutes of Health, the NFL, and the National Operating Committee on Standards for Athletic Equipment, researchers at the center are now studying how traumatic head injuries can develop into chronic, debilitating brain disorders.
+By documenting the link between head injuries and chronic traumatic encephalopathy—a brain disease that is similar in many ways to Alzheimer’s disease—researchers at BUSM put themselves at the forefront of what has become a national movement to make sports safer for participants.
+Since 2008, their findings have already prompted the NFL, which in April 2010 donated $1 million to the support the school’s research, to change its rules to better protect players from brain injury.
+Supported by grants from the National Institutes of Health, the NFL, and the National Operating Committee on Standards for Athletic Equipment, researchers at BUSM are now studying how traumatic head injuries can develop into chronic, debilitating brain disorders.
 Read more »

 Many projects at School of Medicine’s Alzheimer’s Disease Center—one of 31 such centers in the United States funded by the National Institute on Aging—are pushing the boundaries of knowledge into this deadly disease.
 One research team found, in the lens of the eye, the toxic protein that triggers Alzheimer’s, offering hope for an diagnostic test that could detect the disease so early that treatment could prevent the onset of symptoms.
 “This is an exciting time, because we are now at a stage of our investigations where there is truly hope for the effective treatment and prevention of Alzheimer’s disease,” says Robert Stern, co-director of the Alzheimer’s Disease Clinical and Research Program.
 Read more »